 As communities evolve and grow, so do the demands on the mobility system.
 The location and type of growth in an area or along a corridor help determine the demand on the transportation network and viability of various transportation options.
 Likewise, transportation helps shapes the desirability and type of development in an area.
 Aligning this relationship shapes future development and growth patterns and directly supports the community’s goals and objectives of improving walkability, increasing access to transit, and enhancing access to economic areas and other key destinations.
 Such alignment of land use and mobility also helps implement VIA’s 2040 Strategic Plan for Station Areas, supporting transit-supportive land use surrounding transit stations.

-To highlight the identity of places in the Midtown Area. gateway improvements such as lighting, art and architectural elements which reflect neighborhood history and culture should be considered at locations that serve as the beginning of or entrance into a uniquely definable place.
-Some potential Gateway Opportunities are included in the Mobility Framework Map, however other opportunities exist throughout the plan area.
-For example, Westfort Alliance Alliance residents indicated some interest in identifying their neighborhood with signage, for visitors passing on Broadway or entering onto Brahan Boulevard.
+To build highlight the identity of places in Midtown. gateway improvements such as lighting, art and architectural elements which reflect neighborhood history and culture should be considered at locations that serve as the beginning of or entrance into a uniquely definable place.
+Some potential Gateway Opportunities are included in the Mobility Concepts Map, however other opportunities exist throughout the plan area.
+For example, Westfort Alliance Alliance residents indicated some interest in identifying their neighborhood with signage, for visitors passing on Broadway or entering onto Army Boulevard.